Home » Plants » Celtis occidentalis

 Growth rate is highly variable based on site conditions and competition from other plants, with the fastest growth on moist, sunny sites.
 Growth is suppressed on dry or nutrient-poor sites, or in shade, but most estalished seedlings still survive even in these conditions.
 The bulk of growth usually occurs between 20 and 40 years of age.

-Most trees reach a maximum size of around 30-50 feet in height, but on the best sites, trees can reach to 130 feet, or 95 feet in the more arid west.
+Most trees reach a maximum size of around 30-50 feet in height, but on the best sites, can reach to 130 feet, or 95 feet in the more arid west.
 Trees usually live to about 150-200 years of age.

 Uses